-This post was published on March 13th and originally titled “5 Tips for Managing Remotely During COVID-19.”
+This article was originally published on March 13, 2020 under the title “5 Tips for Managing Remotely During COVID-19.”

 Is it just us, or is it harder than usual to be a manager these days?
 (2020, you make us miss 2019!)
 Like many other leaders, you’ve probably already taken some actions to protect your staff, members, volunteers, and clients from the COVID-19 pandemic.

 If you’re fortunate enough to be able to work remotely, you might have questions about how to handle the transition.
 Managing remotely for the first time can be daunting.
 It’s even harder when the shift is prompted by a crisis.
 In this article, we share our five best tips for getting results while taking care of your people.

 1. Manage your expectations.

 There are tons of articles floating around with tips, tricks, and tools for getting the most productivity out of a remote set-up.
 Some of these are great (and we’re sharing the most helpful ones we’ve found).
 What many fail to acknowledge, though, is that disruptions in life and work are par for the course during challenging times.